sergwizard/yii2-app-advanced-presets/README.md

-Yii 2 Advanced Project Template wich base presets
+Yii 2 Advanced Project Template with base presets
 =================================================

 Cloning a repository